THE AKILAH IMPACT

 - 1/3 of Akilah students are heads of their households.

-- The first class of Akilah students graduated in 2012 with 100% job placement.
+- The first two classes of Akilah students graduated with an average 90% job placement.

 - In 2013, Akilah received 1500 applications for 150 spots.

-Akilah worked with private-sector partners every step of the way to design curricula that make sense in the current job market.
+Akilah works with private-sector partners every step of the way to design curricula that make sense in the current job market.
+Our internship requirements, career counseling, and courses in leadership and ethics mirror the curricula at top business schools, providing skills necessary for management positions.
 When Akilah students graduate, they are already in high demand.